-These Keto Gingerbread Whoopie Pies are perfectly light and airy with the classic gingerbread flavor and a delicious cream cheese filling.
-These keto Christmas cookies are a must-make for the holidays!
+These Keto Gingerbread Whoopie Pies are perfectly light and airy with the perfect keto gingerbread cookies and a delicious cream cheese filling.
+These low carb Christmas cookies are a must-make for the holidays!

 This Mom's Menu is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 This post may be sponsored or contain affiliate links but all opinions are my own.
 I may earn money from purchases made through the links shared here (at no additional cost to you)

 Baking Christmas goodies has always been one of my favorite holiday traditions.
-With Christmas less then a week away the baking itch has hit me full force.
+With Christmas less than a week away, the baking itch has hit me full force.

 Gingerbread can be a tough flavor to replicate without using real sugar. a large chunk of the flavor in traditional gingerbread comes from molasses and obviously using a lot of molasses isn't exactly keto-friendly.